 Jump does not change the cost of getting a new phone too much, pro or con.
 It does open up options when you want to get a new phone.
 Instead of privately selling your phone, you return it to a T-Mobile store and leave with a new phone.
 Users with low credit scores will pay more for Jump than users with good credit.

-The bottom line is that Jump costs $9 - $12 per month on top of your service plan and phone combination.
+Jump costs $9 - $12 per month on top of your service plan and phone combination.
 It is good for those who know they will change handsets often, but if you tend to keep your phone for more than a year, the advantages of Jump fade.